metaleap/gerbil-lsp/lsp/notes.md

 All namings used here are provisional / placeholder identifiers, not me prescribing how exports from `ide` should be called.  =)

+Paths: for simplicity's sake, perhaps all paths consumed or produced `ide`-side should be absolute.
+Callers of `ide` can then translate (if even needed) in both directions to whatever their thing is: project-dir-relative, current-dir-relative etc...

 # 1. Workspace syncing

 Since there'll be a sort of an _"ongoing / long-lived interpreter session on all the currently-opened project folders (aka 'root folders') with their sub-folders and source files"_ running `ide`-side, it should expose funcs to notify it about the following events, so that it can on-the-fly update its internal representations about the codebase-in-session: